austincrim/austincrim.com/src/content/posts/react-in-50-lines.md

 React.render(document.getElementById("app")!, App)
 ```

-There are a couple issues with this implementation, but if you add a `console.log(count)` in our `App` component, we can see the value is updating when using the counter, but the changes are not reflected on the screen.
+There are a couple issues with this implementation, but if you add a `console.log(count)` in our `setState` function, we can see the value is updating when using the counter, but the changes are not reflected on the screen.

 What gives?